FlyingOE/csv2xlsx/README.md

     	Excel format for date cells (default as in Excel) -filemask
-        bulk mode, specify a file mask here (e.g. "/use/docs/datalib/2018*.csv") make sure to quote the filespace to prevent shell globbing -h
+        bulk mode, specify a file mask here (e.g. "/use/docs/datalib/2018*.csv") make sure to quote the filespec to prevent shell globbing -h
   -help
     	display usage information